RevinaOlga/rsschool-cv/cv.md

 The course of IT Academy Website Development using HTML, CSS, JavaScript

 ### English level
  I have some knowledge and can perform simple tasks such a basic translation.
 Basic knowledge was acquired in high school and university.
-I improve my English by watching videos and reading all the specialized documentation in English.